PrefectHQ/prefect/docs/cloud/users/object-access-control-lists.md

 # Object Access Control Lists <span class="badge cloud"></span></span> <span class="badge enterprise"></span>

-Prefect Cloud's [Organization and Enterprise plans](https://www.prefect.io/pricing) offer object-level access control lists to restrict access to specific users and service accounts within a workspace.
+Prefect Cloud's [Enterprise plan](https://www.prefect.io/pricing) offers object-level access control lists to restrict access to specific users and service accounts within a workspace.
 ACLs are supported for blocks and deployments.

 Organization Admins and Workspace Owners can configure access control lists by navigating to an object and clicking **manage access**.
 When an ACL is added, all users and service accounts with access to an object via their workspace role will lose access if not explicitly added to the ACL.